 - 1. To read the information assigned in the text; anything assigned to be read from the text might appear on an exam. - 2.
-To take effective notes in class over lecture material and class discussions, anything discussed in class might appear on an exam. - 3.
+To complete assignments in the Connect Platform to demonstrate mastery - 3.
 To deliver speeches and written materials in a language understood by the instructor and the class. - 4.
-To participate in classroom discussions. - 5.
-To show maturity and professionalism in preparation of assignments and in classroom behavior.
+To participate in classroom discussions and online forums. - 5.
+To show maturity and professionalism in preparation of assignments and in online behavior.
 This means speech topics must be appropriate. - 6.
-To show courteousness to fellow classmates/speakers (i.e. no electronic devices). - 7.
+To show courteousness to fellow classmates/speakers. - 7.
 To seek help from the professor if assistance is required in some way. - 8.
 To appropriately cite information obtained from other sources, both in written and verbal formats.
-Please refer to the academic honesty section below for further details. - 9.
-To initiate withdrawal from the course if absences become excessive.
-Your professor will drop you from the course if you miss more than two weeks' worth of class (this means you get two total absences before drop) - 10.
-Interactive Notebook you will be expected to bring, and use, a composition notebook every day.
+Please refer to the academic honesty section below for further details.